 You've Finished Writing the Play: Now What?
-(Part II)by Troy Hughes
+(Part II)

 Now the fun begins!
 These valuable contacts we have discussed should be put to good use at this point.
 You begin the quest for production by showing your play to everyone: actors, directors, production companies, publishers and Aunt Erma.
 Your next goal here is to get a reading of your play.
 You need to draw attention to the piece, and getting someone interested in producing it requires that it be read.